rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.8.17 =
+= 3.8.18 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix upload dir filter, fix video max height in lightbox, fix shortcode issue with album uploader.
+Filter for media action text, updated getid3 lib to latest version.

 == Sponsors ==